mmp2/Rankings-UI/icml-example-downloads/README.md

 ReviewsSnapshot.xls
 --------------------
-I saw no difference in this file from Reviews.xls.
+Currently, this file is identical to Reviews.xls.

 In ICML, a reviewer does not see all the papers.
-So each ranking is over a subset of papers.
-Also, a reviewer does not create a total order of the papers, because some papers are not comparable (e.g. different area).
-So, they can enter any number of comparisons, possibly none.
-If Reviewer enters =, means that the papers are comparable and same quality.
+So, the conference chair can see all the reviews, but everyone else sees only a subset captured on ReviewsSnapshot.
+For our purposes, currently, both can be used as input files in the same way.
+Later, we may add a few more fields to Reviews.xls.

 What reviewer questions Q1-15 to display
 -----------------------------------------